couchbaselabs/docs-ng/content/couchbase-manual-2.1/using-the-web-console.markdown

 You can empty a Memcached bucket of all the cached information that it stores by using the `Flush` button.

-Using the `Flush` button removes all the objects stored in the Memcached bucket.
+**Warning**: Using the `Flush` button removes all the objects stored in the Memcached bucket.
 Using this button on active Memcached buckets may delete important information.

 <a id="couchbase-admin-web-console-data-buckets-info"></a>